Carvedilol

-Carvedilol, sold under the brand name Coreg among others, is a medication used to treat high blood pressure, congestive heart failure (CHF), and left ventricular dysfunction in people who are otherwise stable.
-For high blood pressure, it is generally a second-line treatment.
-It is taken by mouth.
+Carvedilol, sold under the brand name Coreg among others, is a beta blocker medication, that may be prescribed for the treatment of high blood pressure (hypertension) and chronic heart failure with reduced ejection fraction (also known as HFrEF or systolic heart failure).
+Beta-blockers as a collective medication class are not recommended as routine first-line treatment of high blood pressure for all patients, due to evidence demonstrating less effective cardiovascular protection and a less favourable safety profile when compared to other classes of blood pressure-lowering medications.

 Common side effects include dizziness, tiredness, joint pain, low blood pressure, nausea, and shortness of breath.
 Severe side effects may include bronchospasm.
 Safety during pregnancy or breastfeeding is unclear.
 Use is not recommended in those with liver problems.
 Carvedilol is a nonselective beta blocker and alpha-1 blocker.
 How it improves outcomes is not entirely clear but may involve dilation of blood vessels.